defold/defold.github.io/terms-and-conditions.md

  * **“Defold Software”** means, collectively, the Defold Editor, the Defold Engine and the Defold SDK.

- * **“Defold Licence Terms”** means the additional terms that apply when you use the Defold Software and, together with the General Terms and the Community Terms (if applicable), govern your use of the Defold Software.
+ * **“Defold License Terms”** means the additional terms that apply when you use the Defold Software and, together with the General Terms and the Community Terms (if applicable), govern your use of the Defold Software.

  * **“Developers”** means a developer of a Game using the Defold Engine.